-Your sensor comes with a calibration correction xml file which is most likely called VLP-32C.xml.
+Your sensor comes with an angular correction file which is most likely called VLP-32.xml.

 The calibration correction xml file is unique for each unit and contains for every 32 lasers the factory calibrated vertical angle and a possible horizontal rotation correction.